blakerbuchanan/blakerbuchanan.github.io/_pages/about.md

 comments: true
 ---

 Hi, I am Blake.
 I thoroughly enjoy outdoor activities like hiking and climbing, and am academically engaged by various topics in mechanics, mathematics, and robotics.
-If you are interested in my experiences with the former, head on over to the Explore page.
-If you are interested in the latter, hop on over to my Research page.
+If you are interested in my experiences with the former, see <a href="https://blakerbuchanan.github.io/Explore/">Explore</a>.
+If you are interested in the latter, see <a href="https://blakerbuchanan.github.io/Research/">Research</a>.

 <details>
   <summary>Facts about me...</summary>